Interface FormInputBuilderApi

 Creates a newDMFieldinput field (a context parameter).
 This input parameter enables a user to select a field from the drop-down menu (only one option can be selected).
 The Datamart is specified by the source parameter.Example:

-The input field is rendered as follows (as an example - with a value already selected):def builder = api.inputBuilderFactory().createDMField("MyInput","DM.datamart_transaction") .setLabel("DM Field") .setFieldTypes(FieldType.NUMBER, FieldType.MONEY) // to select either number or money fields .setFieldKind(FieldKind.DIMENSION, FieldKind.KEY) // AND that are dimension or key return libs.InputLib.Input.inputParamBuilder(out, builder)
+The input field is rendered as follows (as an example - with a value already selected):form.createDMField("MyInput", "DM.SalesTransactions") .setLabel("DM Field") .setFieldTypes(FieldType.NUMBER, FieldType.MONEY) // to select either number or money fields .setFieldKind(FieldKind.DIMENSION, FieldKind.KEY) // AND that are dimension or key .buildFormInput()

 - Parameters:

-paramName- A name of the input fieldsource- A name of the source Datamart to choose a field from- Returns:
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.source- A name of the source Datamart to choose a field from- Returns:

 - DMField input builder